albinsuresh/thin-edge.io/docs/src/howto-guides/child_device_firmware_management.md

 # Handle firmware update requests from thin-edge

-Once the firmware management operation is enabled for child device, it device is ready to serve firmware update requests received from Cumulocity via thin-edge.
+Once the firmware management operation is enabled for a child device, it is ready to serve firmware update requests received from Cumulocity via thin-edge.

 Handling firmware update requests from thin-edge is a 5-step process: